ONLINE SUPPORT SERVICES

 or call 331-301-5280 to be registered and receive login information.

 Online Support Groups

 This group is open to those diagnosed with Multiple Myeloma as well as their loved ones.
 To sign up, please call Valarie Traynham, group leader, at 630-423-6510 or aurora@IMFsupport.org.
 This group is affiliated with the International Myeloma Foundation.

 Breast FRIENDs (First Resource in Experiencing and Navigating a Diagnosis)

 This group is designed for those who have been newly diagnosed, are in active treatment or are within the first years of completing treatment for breast cancer.
 This group is facilitated by a licensed professional counselor.

 Caregiver Support Group

-Men Only.
-This group is open to those who have or have had a cancer diagnosis.
-Facilitated by a Social Worker who is also a prostate cancer survivor.
-A light dinner will be provided.
+This group is open to men who have or have had a cancer diagnosis.
+Facilitated by a social worker who is also a prostate cancer survivor.

 For many, the grief experience that results from the death of a loved one can generate a myriad of feelings, confusion and questions.
-Talking with a counselor one-on-one about this experience can assist in the coping process.
+Talking with a bereavement specialist one-on-one about this experience can assist in the coping process.